Gain access to personalized product screening, the best pricing, rewards, and more!

 Halosulfuron

-If you are dealing with stubborn nutsedge on your landscapes, one of the best products you can use to alleviate the problem is an active ingredient by the name of Halosulfuron.
-Halosulfuron is known to be effective against both yellow and purple nutsedge.
+If you are dealing with stubborn nutsedge on your landscapes, one of the best products you can use to alleviate the problem is Halosulfuron, an active ingredient known to be effective against both yellow and purple nutsedge.

-Solutions Pest & Lawn has a quality selection of herbicide products in stock that contain the active ingredient Halosulfuron and we highly recommend this product to our customers who want to control aggressive sedge.
-On this page you can gain some background info about Halosulfuron, it’s mode of action and benefits.
-You can also access this page to shop our entire line of products which contain Halosulfuron.
+Solutions Pest & Lawn has a quality selection of herbicide products in stock that contain the active ingredient Halosulfuron.
+We highly recommend this product to our customers who want to control aggressive sedge.
+On this page, you can gain some background info about Halosulfuron, its mode of action, and its benefits.
+You can also access this page to shop our entire line of products containing Halosulfuron.

 What is Halosulfuron?

-Halosulfuron is an organic chemical compound that belongs to the family of Alkyl Aryl Ethers.
-Halosulfuron is commonly used as a herbicide on agricultural farms to provide control around maize, sugarcane and rice.
+Halosulfuron is an organic chemical compound belonging to the Alkyl Aryl Ethers family.
+Halosulfuron is commonly used as a herbicide on agricultural farms to provide control around maize, sugarcane, and rice.

-On landscapes, Halosulfuron is known to provide post-emergent control of broad-leaf weeds and sedges.
+Halosulfuron provides post-emergent control of broad-leaf weeds and sedges in landscapes.
 Products containing Halosulfuron (such as SedgeHammer) can be used as a spot treatment for purple nutsedge near ornamental trees and shrubs.

 How Does Halosulfuron Work?